sld-devops/bootdev-python-exercises/README.md

 ## What's inside

-- Each challenge has its own folder with a `main.py` that includes the working solution and documented obstacles
+- Each challenge has its own folder with a `main.py` that includes the actual solution
-- Earlier challenges are just solutions with basic comments — the documentation gets better as the repo goes on.
+- Earlier challenges are just solutions with basic comments — the documentation gets better as the repo goes on
+- Later challenges include:
-- Later challenges include a `takeaways.txt` with notes on what I misunderstood and how I fixed it, and a `main_test.py` with the actual Boot.dev test cases so you can run the script locally.
+  - a `takeaways.txt` with notes on what I misunderstood and how I fixed it
+  - `main_test.py` with the actual Boot.dev test cases so you can run the script locally
+  - some `main.py` has the debugging process documented with Claude

 ## How to run